HHS/syndication/syndication_admin/docs/pages/other.md

 #### Edit

-+ From the Source List screen, click the link desired Source ID link.
++ From the Source List screen, click the desired Source Name link.

 ![Source List for Edit.png](../images/Source_List_for_Edit.png)